gve-sw/WebexBot_HerokuDeployment/README.md

 1. Clone this repository with `git clone <this repo>`.

-2. Open the `bot.py` file, and take the following actions:
+2. Navigate to the `bot` directory and open the `bot.py` file.
+Take the following actions:
     - Depending on whether you are implementing a notifier or controller bot, uncomment the lines of codes as described in the file itself.
     - Customize the behaviour of the bot.
 The default behaviour of the bot in this repo is to send a hard-coded message to Webex.
 Depending on the use case of your bot, this should be changed.

-3. Create your own repository on GitHub and push the following files to the repository following [these steps](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line):
+3. Create your own repository on GitHub and push all files in the `bot` directory (`app.json`, `bot.py`, `Procfile`, `requirements.txt`) to the repository following [these steps](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line).
-    - `app.json`
-    - `bot.py`
-    - `Procfile`
-    - `requirements.txt`

 6. Navigate to the `setup` directory and open the `credentials.yaml` file.
 Fill in the information and save the file: